zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 Overview
 ********

-Developers can use the arduino_101 board configuration to build a Zephyr Kernel that can be flashed and run on the Arduino 101 platform.
+The Arduino 101 board is an Arduino product that uses the Intel Quark SE processor.
+As an unsupported configuration, the Zephyr Project is able to be flashed to an Arduino 101 for experimentation and testing purposes.

-This board configuration enables kernel support for the board's Quark SoC.
+As the Quark SE contains both an ARC and an X86 core, a developer will need to flash an ARC and an X86 image to use both.
+Developers can use the **arduino_101** and **arduino_101_sss** board configurations to build a Zephyr Kernel that can be flashed and run on the Arduino 101 platform.
+The default configuration for Arduino 101 boards can be found in :file:`boards/arduino_101_defconfig` for the X86 and :file:`boards/arduino_101_sss_defconfig` for the ARC.

 Board Layout
 ************

-General information for the board can be found at the `Arduino website`_, which includes both `schematics`_ and EAGLE files.
-The site also contains some details on the board power.
+General information for the board can be found at the `Arduino website`_, which includes both `schematics`_ and BRD files.

 Supported Features
 ******************